ArchShaman/AVATAR-Project/README.md

 # AVATAR-Project

-Automatic Expansion / Widget based AI for Zero-K
+AVATAR is a widget (UI) based AI which attempts to automate eco management.